 Editor’s Note: Did you miss Holly?
 She’s back!
 Read Holly’s latest piece every Monday at Club Thrifty!

-Have you ever wondered what would happen if your employer stopped paying you one day without any notice?
-Have you stopped to think how you would pay your groceries, cover the costs of child care, and put gas in your car – you know, how you would live?
+Have you ever wondered what would happen if your employer stopped your paycheck without any notice?
+Have you stopped to think how you would pay for groceries, cover the costs of child care, and put gas in your car – you know, how you would live?

-Dirty politics and a lack of negotiation skills on the part of our representatives have our government partially shut down, which means that many people are out of a job or doing their job without pay.
+Dirty politics and federal drama have our government partially shut down, which means many people are out of a job or doing their job without pay.
 That’s pretty scary considering at least some of the functions of the federal government are necessary.

 Recent reports have stated some TSA agents are quitting and not showing up to work, which is an absolute nightmare for frequent flyers and airport security.
 Besides that, who will process tax refunds if the government stays shut down for much longer?

-It remains to be seen when the shutdown will end and what will happen to worker pay once it does.
+It remains to be seen when the shutdown will end and what happens to worker pay once it does.
 But, we do know one thing: Things could get worse before they get better – at least for some.

 How the Shutdown is Hurting Household Budgets